 Introduction

-Intense drought is one of the most frequent and widespread climatic extremes affecting ecological systems worldwide and is considered a key feature of Mediterranean climate (Dai 2011).
+Intense drought is one of the most frequent and widespread climatic extremes affecting ecological systems worldwide and is considered a key feature of the Mediterranean climate (Dai 2011).
 There has been an increase in the frequency and severity of drought events in the last decades, along with a trend towards drier summers particularly for southern Europe (Vicente-Serrano and others 2014b; Stagge and others 2017).
-This is especially critical, since the climate change projections for the Mediterranean area forecast that climate extreme events, like droughts, will become more frequent and severe (Spinoni and others 2017).
+This is especially critical, since climate change projections for the Mediterranean area forecast that climate extreme events will become more frequent and severe (Spinoni and others 2017).

-Drought causes significant changes in ecosystem productivity and water dynamics that can severely affect forests through changes in plant physiology, phenology and carbon allocation.
-The assessment of the drought impacts on ecosystems has gained attention in the last decades (Allen and others 2010; Clark and others 2016), and the functional response of vegetation to drought has been analyzed at global and local scales (e.g., Vicente-Serrano and others 2013; see Martínez-Vilalta and Lloret 2016 for a revision).
+Drought causes significant changes in ecosystem productivity and dynamics that can severely affect forests through changes in plant physiology, phenology and carbon allocation.
+Thus, assessment of drought impacts on ecosystems has gained much attention in last decades (Allen and others 2010; Clark and others 2016), and the functional response of vegetation to drought has been analyzed at global and local scales (e.g., Vicente-Serrano and others 2013; see Martínez-Vilalta and Lloret 2016 for a revision).

-Ecosystem responses to drought are influenced by other drivers of environmental changes (Peñuelas and others 2017).
+Ecosystem responses to drought are influenced by other drivers of environmental changes.
 In a global-change context, the impacts of drought on vegetation need to be evaluated considering the interactions with other drivers of change (Doblas-Miranda and others 2017).
 This is especially relevant for areas with a long history of landscape modification, such us the Mediterranean region, where land-use change plays a significant role in current ecosystem ecology (Navarro-González and others 2013), considering also that the interactions of these two factors, namely drought and land-use change, are crucial for Mediterranean forests (Doblas-Miranda and others 2017).

-The impacts of drought are also especially relevant for populations located in the rear edge (either latitudinal or altitudinal along climatic gradients) of their distribution, where climatic conditions often corresponds to the species-limits and the populations are likely to be more sensitive to small variations on climate (Hampe and Petit 2005).
+The impacts of drought are also especially relevant for populations located in the rear edge (either latitudinal or altitudinal along climatic gradients) of their distribution, where climatic conditions often corresponds to the species-limits and the populations are likely to be more sensitive to small variations on climate and the microtopography (Hampe and Petit 2005).
 The response of rear-edge populations to variations on climate could be useful to estimate the adaptation of the species to predicted climatic changes (Jump and others 2010).
-It becomes even more important for relict populations driven by historical land-uses, which can harbour high levels of intraspecific genetic diversity (Valbuena-Carabaña and Gil 2013).
+This becomes even more important for relict populations driven by historical land-use if they harbour high levels of intraspecific genetic diversity (Valbuena-Carabaña and Gil 2013).

-Many studies have analyzed the effects of drought on Mediterranean tree species representing the southernmost limit of their distribution (e.g., Sánchez-Salguero and others 2012; Dorado-Liñán and others 2017b; Caminero and others 2018).
-Some of these studies focused on the resilience to drought of rear-edge populations (e.g., Herrero and Zamora 2014).
-Resilience is the capacity of an ecosystem, community or individual to recover pre-disturbance structure and function after a disturbance (Holling 1973).
-The assessment of resilience to climate disturbances like droughts provides critical information about the capacity of the forests to maintain their structure and to continue providing valuable ecosystem services.
-This is particularly relevant for populations located in the rear-edge of their current distribution, especially when they are located in Mediterranean mountains.
+Many studies have analyzed the effects of drought on Mediterranean tree species representing the southernmost limit of their distribution (e.g., Sánchez-Salguero and others 2012; Dorado-Liñán and others 2017b), and some focused on the resilience to drought of rear-edge populations (e.g., Herrero and Zamora 2014).
+Resilience is the capacity of an ecosystem, community or individual to recover its pre-disturbance structure and function after a disturbance (Holling 1973).
+The assessment of resilience to climate disturbances like droughts provides critical information about the capacity of forests to maintain their structure and to continue providing valuable ecosystem services.